 Grounds for dismissal in The Netherlands (dissolution by the Dutch cantonal court)

 When can an employer dismiss an employee?
+According to Dutch Law, an employer needs to follow a legal dismissal procedure if he or she wants to end an employment contract.
 The employer can terminate the employment contract with the employee in different ways.
 The employer can file a request for termination with the subdistrict court for reasons relating to the employee (termination due to personal reasons, Article 7:669 of the Dutch Civil Code).
 The Dutch court will check the dismissal against all relevant legal criteria.
 The employer should have a fair reason to dismiss employees in The Netherlands and the employer must deal with the matter in a proper manner.
 The ‘reasonable grounds’ for dismissal in Dutch Dismissal Law include:

 - Redundancy due to economic circumstances;

 - Frequent absence due to illness or disability which results in unacceptable consequences for business operations;

 - Culpably acts and the employer cannot reasonably be required to continue the employment contract;

 - Refusal to perform contractual duties due to conscientious objection;

 - Disturbed working relationship or other grounds due to which the employer cannot be expected to allow to continue the contract;